 70 Maritime Professionals Attend MOB Workshop

-Over 70 people are attending MAN OVERBOARD Workshop on 17 April 2018.
-The unique day brings together an international group of experts at Grand Harbour Southampton.
+Over 70 people attended MAN OVERBOARD Workshop on 17 April 2018.
+The unique day brought together an international group of experts at Grand Harbour Southampton.

-Fast moving sessions highlight the hard lessons learned from recent incidents and fatalities.
-Armed with the latest knowledge the group will look for viable solutions to reduce risks on and around water.
+Fast moving sessions highlighted hard lessons learned from recent incidents and fatalities.
+Armed with the latest knowledge the group looked for viable solutions to reduce risks on and around water.

 Workshop Lead John Haynes said, ‘We focus on viable innovation and using people’s time effectively.
 We also know that having the right people onboard is essential and there is no substitute for meeting the experts face to face when asking the hard questions.
 We are really proud to welcome onboard this great group of maritime professionals, safety providers and innovators.'